NolanSeverns/rbac-auth-system/README.md

 Role-based authorization enforced at the API boundary Controlled administrative privilege escalation Immutable audit logging for sensitive actions
-Clean, maintainable, and scalable backend design
+Clean, maintainable, and scalable backend design.

 This project is suitable as:
 A backend security portfolio project
 A demonstration of RBAC best practices
-A reference implementation for FastAPI-based security systems
+A reference implementation for FastAPI-based security systems.

 Core Features
 Authentication